 You should first make a complaint to your insurance company's Internal Dispute Resolution (IDR) section.
 The complaint should be made in writing.
 Most insurers have a complaint form you can lodge online through their website or send by post.
 Ask your insurance company for the contact details of their IDR department.

 If you are not happy with the decision of your insurance company's IDR section, or are having difficulty dealing with the IDR section, you have the option of lodging a dispute with the:

-FOS can consider some disputes about an insurance company where the insurer has refused the claim or delayed the claim.
+AFCA can consider some disputes about an insurance company where the insurer has refused the claim or delayed the claim.

-A determination made by FOS is final and binding on the insurer if you agree with the decision.
+A determination made by AFCA is final and binding on the insurer if you agree with the decision.
 If you disagree with the decision, you can apply to the NSW Civil and Administrative Tribunal (NCAT) or start a court case.

 If you are not satisfied with the outcome of either an internal review by your insurance company or a decision of FOS, you can make an application to have the dispute decided by the NSW Civil and Administrative Tribunal (NCAT) within three years.

 Consumer claims are limited to disputes under $40,000 (as at July 2017).
 For more information on making an application to NCAT go to the NCAT website or get

 If you want to start a court case against an insurance company, you should get

 If the other driver was at-fault and they (or the owner of the car) made a claim on their insurance policy, the insurer will make a decision and should contact you.
 If they refuse your claim and the cost of repairing your car is less than $15,000, you may be able to make a claim through the Australian Financial Complaints Authority (AFCA).
 This is a free service and is cheaper than taking the other driver to court.
 You should try this option before going to court.
 For more information, go to the AFCA website.